 Native to South Florida, Tony loves all water sports especially whitewater kayaking – which, like much of his life, gathers circles of people to build mutual trust, share stories, chart paths, quiet fears and enjoy what can be created by making the most of lively currents.
 He lives on the Near West Side of Cleveland, Ohio with his wife and daughter, where they steward an 1863 home just a five minute walk from their parish, St Patrick (Bridge Avenue).
 As a neighbor to St Paul UCC for 25 years, his family donated the Norfolk pine that stands witness in the sanctuary.
-Embacing the wisdom of NE Ohio’s seasons has changed his life.
+Embracing the wisdom of NE Ohio’s seasons and community movements has changed his life.

 Previously Tony served Case Western Reserve University as President of the InterReligious Council and Director of the Newman Campus Ministry.
 He also served as Pax Christi USA’s National Program Director, Coordinator of the Cleveland InterReligious Task Force on Central America (IRTF), and Program Director for InterAct Cleveland, the regional multifaith and multiracial coalition (of blessed memory).
-His volunteer work includes the Stewardship Team for Network Nights of Neighborhood Connections, and cofounding both the Cuyahoga Community Land Trust for permanent affordable housing, and the regional Coalition with Young Adults, as well as the Ida B. Wells Foundation of Greater Cleveland.
+His volunteer work includes the Stewardship Team for Network Nights of Neighborhood Connections, and co-founding the Cuyahoga Community Land Trust for permanent affordable housing, and the regional Coalition with Young Adults, as well as the Ida B. Wells Foundation of Greater Cleveland.

 Tony’s education includes Urban Studies at the University of Pennsylvania and graduate studies in Theology and Social Ethics at St. Michaels/University of Toronto, including study in Italy and Peru, respectively.
 Recipient of the Rev. Dr. Martin Luther King Jr. Social Justice Award in 1997 from the Interchurch Council of Greater Cleveland, Tony was also named among “Twenty People to Watch in the Twenty-First Century” by Northern Ohio Live magazine.

 Please be in contact with Tony via email@example.com or 216-313-0546.